nicolasJouvin/nicolasjouvin.github.io/_pages/about.md

 I am a researcher at [INRAE](https://www.inrae.fr/) in the MIA-Paris laboratory, working in statistics and machine learning.
 I mainly worked in computational statistics for inference of latent variable models.
 Recently, I'm also interested in physics-informed machine learning methods and their applications for inverse problems and generative modeling.

-From 2020 to 2021 I was a postdoc at Ecole Centrale Lyon working with Yohann De Castro on learning mixture models with sparse regularisation on the space of measures.
+From 2020 to 2021, I was a postdoc at Ecole Centrale Lyon working with Yohann De Castro on learning mixture models with sparse regularisation on the space of measures.
 Prior to that, I completed my PhD on *high-dimensional data and graph clustering with discrete latent variable models* at Paris 1 Panthéon-Sorbonne University, under the supervision of Pierre Latouche, Charles Bouveyron and Alain Livartowski.

-## Research interests:
+## research interests:

 - Physics-informed machine learning (PINNs)
 - Latent variable models